bismarrckk/EmployeeApp/README.md

 The glassfish-resources.xml will provide server side configurations for payara The persistence.xml file will provide application level configurations Run the project
+This application will automatically be deployed in the payara server and your default browser will automatically start